lisannevvliet/little-list/README.md

 - amount
 - category
 - difficulty
-- type

-The request looks like `https://opentdb.com/api.php?amount=1&category=18&difficulty=easy&type=multiple`.
+The request looks like `https://opentdb.com/api.php?amount=1&category=18&difficulty=easy`.
 The following is a possible reponse:

 ```
 {